US rapper Sean ‘Diddy’ Combs charged with sex trafficking, racketeering

 The criminal indictment was handed down after several lawsuits were filed accusing Combs of a pattern of physical and sexual abuse that continued for years.
 His lawyer Marc Agnifilo has broadly denied those claims.

-Speaking outside a New York court on Tuesday, Agnifilo said Combs would plead not guilty to the federal charges.

-He promised to “fight like hell” to get Combs released.
+Speaking outside a New York court earlier on Tuesday, Agnifilo promised to “fight like hell” to get Combs released.

 ‘Power and prestige’

 The indictment described the 54-year-old Combs as the leader of a wider criminal enterprise.

 That enterprise was alleged to be involved in an array of crimes, including sex trafficking, forced labour, drug offences, kidnapping, arson, bribery, obstruction of justice and interstate transportation for purposes of prostitution.

 Racketeering is defined as an effort by a group of people to scheme to repeatedly make a profit through malfeasance.